localstack/docs/content/en/references/network-troubleshooting/endpoint-url/_index.md

 Use this page to find the scenario that best matches your use case

-# Accessing LocalStack from your host
+# Accessing LocalStack from the same computer

 {{< figure src="../images/1.png" width="400" >}}

+For example, you have run `localstack start`, or you are accessing LocalStack started in Docker (or docker-compose).

-The hostname `localhost.localstack.cloud` maps to 127.0.0.1 i.e. your computer, and if you expose port 4566 from LocalStack then you should be able to connect.
+The hostname `localhost.localstack.cloud` maps to 127.0.0.1, i.e. your computer, and if you expose port 4566 from LocalStack then you should be able to connect.

-If not:
+If not, you can use `localhost` or any domain name that refers to `localhost`.

 * TODO